intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 **div.faux**

 We will want to get caret position from the input field.
-To do that we are going to get all of the text from the input field up to the caret position and then copy it over to a div that has the same CSS styling as us, but is invisible.
-Then we are going to get the width of this element. `.faux` is this element.
+To do that, we are going to get all of the text from the input field up to the caret position and then copy it over to a div that has the same CSS styling as us, but is invisible.
+Then we are going to get the width of `.faux`.

 **input.text**